Miuzorosaurus/YoutubeToAsciiDiscordBot/README.md

 Supports playing in multiple channels, however due to rate limit it's not recommended.

 Running videomaker.py as standalone is also supported, and takes command line arguments.

+NOTE: Some videos will not play due to some error from pytube package.
+I don't know how to fix it.